dodgymike/hackrf-wiki/Updating-Firmware.md

 Developers: DFU mode is also very convenient for making rapid changes during firmware development.
 If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing `make program` in the firmware source directory.
 Note that you should not load firmware compiled with the "rom_to_ram" option over DFU.
 On HackRF One, you can simply use the DFU and RESET buttons.

-## Recovering the SPI Flash Firmware
+## Only if Necessary: Recovering the SPI Flash Firmware

 If the firmware installed in SPI flash has been damaged or if you are programming a home-made HackRF for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
 Follow these steps instead: